Building a scalable, multi-brand design system in Figma to unify three e-commerce platforms under a single component architecture.

 Working with Developers

 One of the most important parts of this project was building a genuine working relationship with the development team.
 Before this work, design and development operated largely in silos.
 Developers received finished designs and built them as best they could.
-There was no shared vocabulary, no component naming convention, no alignment on what "responsive" actually meant in practice.
+There was no shared vocabulary, no component naming convention, and no alignment on what responsive actually meant in practice.

 Impact